narasimhan-me/EngineO.ai/IMPLEMENTATION_PLAN.md

 - Snapshot detail view:
   - List of top competitor keywords vs your ranking (if known)
   - Top pages with quick "View in SERP" link
-- “AI Competitor Report” button:
+- "AI Competitor Report" button:
   - Calls `/ai/competitor-report`
   - Shows an insight panel with:
     - Key findings